-While there are several estimates and assumptions that are required to determine the recoverable amounts, the estimates with the highest degree of subjectivity are future revenue forecasts, discount rates and market multiples ("key assumptions").
-This required significant auditor attention as the key assumptions are subject to a high degree of auditor judgment and there is limited historical data for Telesat Lightspeed which resulted in an increased extent of effort, including the involvement of fair value specialists.
+While there are several estimates and assumptions that are required to determine the recoverable amounts, the estimates with the highest degree of subjectivity are future cash flows (future revenue forecasts and future capital expenditures), discount rates and market multiples ("key assumptions").
+This required significant auditor attention as the key assumptions are subject to a high degree of judgment and there is limited historical data available for Telesat Lightspeed which resulted in an increased extent of audit effort, including the involvement of fair value specialists.